breadthe/folio/ROADMAP.md

 #### Menu / Sidebar
 - (NICE TO HAVE) Button to connect to socket (disconnected by default -- not sure about this)

+#### Settings
+- Option to switch between using the socket connection or the regular API for updating prices.
+API would update every X minutes.

 #### Map syncing

 - Allow other markets than USD (BTC-x, ETH-x, etc)